petitkitsune/petitkitsune/README.md

+🫡 About me in 30 secondes !

-- 👋 Hi, I’m @petit kitsune
+- 👋 Hi, I’m @Chris
 - 👀 I’m interested in Data , a lot of data
 - 🌱 I’m currently learning Advanced SQL , Tableau
 - 💞️ I’m looking to collaborate on ...